MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

 n_i \ket{1}_i &= \ket{1}_i.
 \end{align}

-Similar to the above `FermionTerm` examples, this number operator is constructed as follows.
+Similar to the earlier `FermionTerm` examples, this number operator is constructed as follows:

 ```csharp
     // Let us use a new method to compactly create a sequence of ladder